B-Mqn/FluksoToPvoutput/README.md

 # FluksoToPVoutput V2 *** NEW VERSION ***
+## V3 in testing in the (Patch 1 Branch) -  multi rules for the same value fix
-  - Fixed rules and allowed more options
+  - Fixed rules and allowed more options (still no multi rules for the same value)
   - aligned with 5 min hourly intervals
   - added gauge and counter sensor types so water/gas should work aswell now
   - and lots of bugfixes